 Personal Growth is a Process not a Microwavable Action

 I’m not growing by sheer willpower.
-Cause even your willpower can burnout.
+Cause even your willpower can burnout over time.
 But I’m learning to grow in love.

 I naturally better myself and my present circumstances.